maximilianh/cellBrowser/docs/seurat.rst

     cbImportSeurat -i pbmc3k_small.rds -o pbmc3kImport

-This works with objects created by versions 2 and 3 of Seurat.
+This works with objects created by versions 2 and 3 of Seurat. ``cbImportSeurat`` can read both ``.rds`` and ``.rdata`` files, for `.rdata` it assume the first object is the Seurat object.
 Make sure that you have the same major version of Seurat installed that was used to create the object.
 You cannot open Seurat2 objects with Seurat3 or vice versa.
 (We often need to switch between Seurat versions and found conda environments very helpful for this.)